Buelent0408/Data-Visualization/README.md

 ### Feedbacks

-I shared the initial visualization with my collegues and feedback to me was to position the title in the middle.
+I shared the initial visualization with my collegues.

+the result of the feedback was:

+1. position the title in the middle.

-Another feedback was to add short explanation to the graph and data.
+2. add short explanation to the graph and data.
 It is then easier to anderstand and follow the graph.

 ## Resources